GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 ## Attribute mapping and transformation

-Attribute mapping is the process of taking the user's attributes released by the external identity provider and assign those to local Gluu attributes (LDAP attributes in this case).
+Attribute mapping is the process of taking the user's attributes released by the external identity provider and assign those to internal Gluu attributes (LDAP attributes in this case).

 In previous Passport versions (3.1.x), specifying mapping of attributes required applying a series of manual tasks possibly at different places.
 We revamped this process to make it more streamlined: